7 Night Markets in Jakarta, Must Visit Places!

 3. Pecah Kulit Market

-Pecah Kulit market or Mangga Dua market is located approximately 1 km below the railway of Mangga Dua.
+After that the recommendation for Jakarta’s night markets goes to Pecah Kulit market or Mangga Dua market.
+This night market is located approximately 1 km below the railway of Mangga Dua.
 The traditional market provides a variety of goods such as clothing for women, toys for children, accessories, and some traditional food goodies, such as fried noodles and satays.
 Moreover, Pecah Kulit Night Market tends to become more lively towards Eid and year-end holidays.
 If you wish to visit this night market be sure to practice your bargaining superpower and use it every time you want to buy something.

 Opening Hours: 18.00 – 02.00